Eurogame: Growth in the 21st century

+As the market expanded, some designers began creating deeper, more complex games often referred to as “gamer’s games” or “expert games.”
+Titles such as Agricola (2007) by Uwe Rosenberg and Terra Mystica (2012) by Helge Ostertag and Jens Drögemüller introduced more detailed resource management, longer playing times, and heightened decision depth.
+These games often came with multiple paths to victory, ensuring replay value and a variety of strategies for enthusiasts.
+Residents of Germany purchased more board games per capita than any other country As of 2009.
+While many Eurogames are published and played in Anglophone markets such as the United States and the United Kingdom, they occupy a niche status there.
+Other games in the genre to achieve widespread popularity include Carcassonne, Puerto Rico, TransAmerica, Ticket to Ride, Alhambra, Brass, Terraforming Mars, Concordia and Ark Nova.
+Today, Eurogames remain an important segment of the board gaming industry, appreciated for their emphasis on strategy, thoughtful interaction, and lack of player elimination that allows all participants to remain engaged.
+While Germany still leads in per capita board game purchases, the popularity of Eurogames has spread worldwide, and many titles now receive international distribution and acclaim.
+Conventions in Germany gather thousands of fans annually, and 204,000 attended Essen Spiel in 2024.

 Characteristics

-Eurogames tend to be focused on challenge for players.
-They feature economics and the acquisition of resources rather than direct conflict, and have a limited amount of luck.
-They also differ from abstract strategy games like chess by using themes tied to specific locales, and emphasize individual development and comparative achievement rather than direct conflict.
+Eurogames tend to be focused on presenting a complex challenge to players.
+They feature individual economic competition and resource management rather than direct conflict, and have a limited amount of luck.
+They also differ from abstract strategy games like chess by using themes tied to specific locales.
 Eurogames also emphasize the mechanical challenges of their systems over having the systems match the theme of the game.
-They are generally simpler than the wargames that flourished in the 1970s and 1980s from publishers such as SPI and Avalon Hill, but nonetheless often have a considerable depth of play.
+They are generally simpler than the wargames that flourished in the 1970s and 1980s from publishers such as SPI and Avalon Hill, but still often have a considerable depth of play.

-One consequence of the increasing popularity of this genre has been an expansion upwards in complexity.
-Games such as Puerto Rico that were considered quite complex when Eurogames proliferated in the U.S. after the turn of the millennium are now the norm, with newer high-end titles like Terra Mystica and Tzolkin being significantly more difficult to master.
+One consequence of the increasing popularity of this genre has been an upwards in complexity.
+Games such as Puerto Rico that were considered quite complex when Eurogames proliferated in the U.S. after the turn of the millennium are now the norm, with newer high-end titles like Terra Mystica and Tzolkin being significantly more complex.